Gulf of California

 This project has been funded by grants from Conservation International, CONABIO (the Mexican National Biodiversity Institute), Homeland Foundation, CIAD (Centro de Investigacion en Alimentacion y Desarrollo), and the Arizona-Sonora Desert Museum.
 Lead investigators are: Richard C. Brusca, Lloyd T. Findley, and Michel E. Hendrickx.
 The database presents a complete taxonomic catalog of all animal life known from the Sea of Cortés, including information on taxonomy, distribution, depth, and habitat.
 The complete database will be released in CD version and is available for use online here, and an abridged (printed) version was published by the ASDM Press in 2005 as a "distributional check list."

 The mission of the Desert Museum's Sustainable Seafood Program is to help consumers understand and recognize unsustainable and environmentally destructive seafood harvesting, and to encourage people to purchase sustainable seafoods in restaurants and markets, with a special focus on seafoods from the Gulf of California (Sea of Cortez).
 The Desert Museum has partnered with the Monterey Bay Aquarium to research and produce a Gulf of California Seafood Watch Guide.
 Use this guide and help make a difference!
-Your wise choices will help create a healthier Sea of Cortez, and healthier oceans worldwide.
+Your wise choices will help create a healthier Gulf of California, and healthier oceans worldwide.
 Pocket-size Seafood Watch Guides are available at the Desert Museum's ticket window, and can be downloaded here.
 For more information about the Monterey Bay Aquarium's Seafood Watch Program, or to view the research summaries upon which the Gulf of California Seafood Watch Guide is based, visit this web site.